-Jump Down to Our Brazil Itineraries-

 Arguably the most famous city in South America, Rio does not disappoint.
 Any visit to this seaside city will certainly include the well beaten tourist path to Copacabana Beach, Christ the Redeemer and Sugarloaf.

 We encourage travellers to expand their horizons and include a walking tour of Old Town Rio, to explore the Santa Teresa neighbourhood, go dancing in Lapa!
 There is no other place in Rio that embodies the alegria, or happiness, of the Brazilian people more than the nightlife scene here.
 Once the sun goes down, this normally quiet area turns into a vibrant jumble full of restaurants, nightclubs and bars.
-From traditional northeastern forró, to Rio’s own samba, to reggae from Bahia – visitors will enjoy the best that the Rio music scene has to offer.
+From traditional northeastern forró, to Rio’s own samba, to reggae from Bahia – you will enjoy the best music Rio has to offer.

 Beaches – Buzios, Praia do Forte, Jericoacoara, Ilha Grande

 With over 7,400 kms of coastline, Brazil is blessed with beaches.
 You can find the most famous iconic beaches like Copacabana in Rio, but also hundreds of small, secluded and pristine coves with white sand, lush jungle and warm Atlantic water.

 With only two days to spare, you can visit Buzios – just a few hours drive north of Rio for some relaxation after your city experience.
 If you have a few more days, fly north to Fortaleza then take a half day 4×4 trip up to the ultimate remote Brazilian beach paradise of Jericoacoara and drink caipirinhas from your hammock in the water.